Oikos: Modern sociology

-The term oikos is contemporarily used to describe social groups.
+The term oikos is also in recent and contemporary use.
+Weber used it to characterise social groups where members contribute fixed quantities of goods and services, in kind, for use within the group rather than for the market (or which depend completely on such contributions made externally): one of five types of rational association for satisfying wants (He attributes the term in this sense to Karl Rodbertus).

 Several dozen to several hundred people may be known, but the quality time spent with others is extremely limited: only those to whom quality (face-to-face) time is devoted can be said to be a part of an oikos.
 Each individual has a primary group that includes relatives and friends who relate to the individual through work, recreation, hobbies, or by being neighbors.
-The modern oikos, however, includes people that share some sort of social interaction, be it through conversation or simple relation, for at least a total of one hour per week.
+The modern oikos, however, includes people who share some sort of social interaction, be it through conversation or simple relation, for at least a total of one hour per week.

-The term oikophobia is used to refer to fear of the home or of household appliances.
-It has been extended by the philosopher Roger Scruton to mean rejection of one's home culture.
+The term oikophobia is used by the philosopher Roger Scruton to mean rejection of one's home culture.
+This is also the sense in which conservative philosopher and classicist Benedict Beckeld has been using the term.